Which States Have Reciprocal Agreements … and What Does That Mean?

 What if you withhold taxes for the work state?

 When the employee does their individual tax return, they submit a tax return for each state where you withheld taxes.
-The employee likely receives a tax refund or credit for the taxes paid to the work state.
+The employee likely receives a tax refund for the taxes paid to the work state.

 Reciprocal agreements by state

 Reciprocity between states does not apply everywhere.
 An employee must live in a state and work in a state that have a tax reciprocity agreement together.
+Below is the full list of states with reciprocal agreements, along with the specific nonresident/exemption certificate each employee needs to file, and a link to the current version of that form.

 So, which states are reciprocal states?
 The following states are those where the employee works